 He turned out to be fantastic, offering us insights into things we would never have discovered on our own, and he pointed out unexpected spots of impressive mosaics.

 His English was good (but we knew this before we agreed), he was friendly, and he always answered our questions.
-The downside was that as a non-certified guide, he couldn’t take us inside certain sites.
+The downside was that, as a non-certified guide, he couldn’t take us inside certain sites.

 More typically, we hire vetted and highly rated guides.
-Had we realized in advance that we wanted a guide in Meknes, we would have gone with a private walking tour from our trusted favourite company.
+Had we realized in advance that we wanted a guide in Meknes, we would have gone on a private walking tour from our trusted favourite company.
 Reserve your private guide here.